cubee-cb/linux-vr-compat/README.md

 - AMD RX 6600XT 8GB
 - 16GB RAM (2x8GB, 3200Mhz, DDR4)
 - Everything installed on a hard drive. (including OS)
+    - Plan to move to an SSD at some point, but loading speeds aren't bad!
+Or maybe I'm just used to it?
 - PICO 4 headset, connected with USB 3.0.
     - Currently, WiVRn has incorrect controller offsets for PICO 4 controllers.
 Status on that is [completed](https://github.com/WiVRn/WiVRn/issues/94) but a release has yet to be made.
+    - Hand tracking works fine in titles that support it, and has correct offsets unlike the controllers.
+        - The enable option will be greyed out on the HMD unless hand tracking is enabled at the system level.
+(Settings > Lab > Hand Tracking)
+        - I wonder if this means that WiVRn supports the PICO Motion Trackers, since the body tracking option is visible.
+Unlikely, but I may look into trying to implement that myself if I get them.

 ## Working
 Things we can actually play!
 Yay!